natbolon/wiki-gender/README.md

 We used the overview section of the biography articles in English Wikipedia to train several machine learning models to detect language asymmetries in the way men and women are depicted.

-By analyzing different parts of speech like adjectives and nouns in the overview, the models were able to predict a biography's gender, revealing that gender biases do exist on Wikipedia.
+By analyzing different parts of speech like adjectives and nouns in the overview, the models are able to predict the gender of the person, revealing that gender biases do exist on Wikipedia.

 Furthermore, we present the models' results in an easy, non-technical data story.